 And Google reports that 27% of people use voice search on the phones as of 2018.
 By now, that number has likely increased.

 People carry out voice search and voice commands on home assistant devices like Amazon’s Alexa, Google Home, and other products too.

 It was projected that the number of smart speakers in use would be 21.4 million by 2020.
-However, by Q4 in 2019, there were 147 million smart speakers sold already.
+However, by Q4 in 2019, 147 million smart speakers were sold already.

 We’ve focused on voice search taking place through mobile and home assistant devices.
-However, when we take smart TVs and wearable devices into consideration, the numbers become even more staggering.
+However, when we consider smart TVs and wearable devices, the numbers become even more staggering.